SAP-samples/btp-developer-guide-cap/documentation/add-zdm/persistance-zdm.md

 }

 ```
 Now, imagine you need to add a new field `severity` to the `Incidents` entity to track the severity level of each incident.
-Here's how you can deploy this change in a way that is compatible and avoids disruptions:
+Here's how you can deploy this change in a way that is compatible and without any disruptions:

 - Step 1: Deploy the Schema Change

-First, add the new `severity` field to the `Incidents` entity in the database:
+Add the new `severity` field to the `Incidents` entity in the database:

 ```sql
 entity Incidents : cuid, managed {
    customer     : Association to Customers;